 If your child has a public Instagram profile, anyone can see it and follow them.
-For private profiles, though, users must request to follow the account.
+For private profiles, users must request to follow the account.
 This puts the account owner in charge of choosing whether or not to approve them.
 If your child has a private profile, they’re still at risk of seeing inappropriate content from people who request to follow them.
-However, they can decline follow requests from off-color accounts.
+They can decline follow requests from off-color accounts.

 Here’s how to set an Instagram profile to private: